mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

         --queue realtime_queue

-Another important performance factor for Spark Streaming job is processing time predictability.
+Another important issue for Spark Streaming job is keeping processing time stable and highly predictable.
-Processing time should stay below batch time to avoid delays.
+Processing time should stay below batch duration to avoid delays.
 I've found that Spark speculative execution helps a lot, especially on busy cluster.
 Batch processing times are much more stable than when speculative execution is disabled.
 Unfortunately speculative mode can be enabled only if Spark actions are idempotent.